USEFUL INFORMATION: Short introduction to bash

 variable1=toto

-and then you can refer to the variable’s content by using a $ before its name.
+Then, you can refer to the variable’s content by using a $ before its name.
 To display the command of a variable you can use echo.

 echo $variable1